The body utilizes 600 + muscles to move 206 bones in 3 anatomical planes of motion.

 The musculoskeletal system is built the same in every healthy human.
 We all have unique muscle sizes and bone lengths but the mechanics of movement are the same for everyone.

 Our central nervous system communicates with our peripheral nervous system via electric signals sent to and from the brain via our spinal cord.
-These signals innervate the muscles in our body to direct movement.
+The brain utilizes conscious and subconscious sensory information to determine what muscle group to signal for action.